FinHubSA/ethereum-devnet-setup/README.md

    - Look in the `Downloads` folder for the downloaded files.
 Copy the following files into the `metadata` folder created in the previous steps:
      - `chainspec.json`, `genesis_validators_root.txt`, `deposit_contract_block_hash.txt`, `genesis.json`, `config.yaml`, `deposit_contract.txt`, `bootstrap_nodes.txt`, `genesis.ssz`, `deposit_contract_block.txt`
     - Create an additional file called `enodes.txt`
     - In the `bootstap_nodes.txt` put in the enr of the consensus node.
-This is found by running the command for the `execution` node status in part 4 of the section `Deploy a loadbalancer service`
+This is found by running the command for the `execution` node status in part 4 of the [Deploy a loadbalancer service](deploy-a-loadbalancer-service) section
     - In the `enodes.txt` put in the enode ID of the consensus node.
-This is also found by running the command for the `consensus` node status in part 4 of the section `Deploy a loadbalancer service`
+This is also found by running the command for the `consensus` node status in part 4 of the [Deploy a loadbalancer service](deploy-a-loadbalancer-service) section.
     - Commit and push all your changes to the main branch.
 The [UCT Finhub Devnets](https://github.com/FinHubSA/uct_finhub-devnets/tree/main) repository is an example.
       > Note: take a look at the `bootstap_nodes.txt` and the `enodes.txt` for an example of how they look
     - Then run the ethereum kurtosis package as below to deploy and sync the nodes to your network: